Retiring in Maine

-Condominiums in general are a popular choice for Boomers looking live a lower-maintenance lifestyle, to right-size, and to simplify their lives.
+Condominiums, in general, are a popular choice for Boomers looking to live a lower-maintenance lifestyle, to right-size, and to simplify their lives.
 Condominiums with amenities even more so.
 You can read more about how this is affecting the industry here.

 All in all, Stevens Square at Baxter Woods is a perfect combination for those thinking about retiring in Maine.
 It’s a 55+ Active Adult lifestyle community.
-It is condominiums with ameneties.
-It’s right at the sweet spot of up to date industry trends and the want and needs of those looking to stay active.
+It is condominiums with amenities.
+It’s right at the sweet spot of up-to-date industry trends and the want and needs of those looking to stay active.